danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 Each of these node types can appear anywhere an "expression" is called for.

+#### `apply` &mdash; `@apply{function: expression, actuals: expression}`

+* `function: expression` (required) &mdash; An expression node that must evaluate to a function.

+* `actuals: expression` (required) &mdash; An expression node that must evaluate to a list.

+This represents a function call.

+When run, first `function` and then `actuals` are evaluated.
+If `function` evaluates to something other than a function, the call fails (terminating the runtime).
+If `actuals` evaluates to anything but a list, the call fails (terminating the runtime).

+If there are too few actual arguments for the function (e.g., the function requires at least three arguments, but only two are passed), then the call fails (terminating the runtime).

+With all the above prerequisites passed, the function is applied to the evaluated actuals as its arguments, and the result of evaluation is the same as whatever was returned by the function call (including void).

+**Note:** The difference between this and `call` is that the latter takes its `actuals` as a list in the node itself.

 #### `call` &mdash; `@call{function: expression, actuals: [expression*]}`

 * `function: expression` (required) &mdash; An expression node that must